 Because hurricanes and the sea having an effect on the wrecks, it is not wise to penetrate the wreck anymore as could be done before.
 The material and plate work has gone worse, and you have to be careful about going in.
 The wreck is surrounded with sponges, corals, gorgonians and anemones, sponges and marine life.
 Every time when I dive the wreck I see new marine life, so this one om my favorite wrecks to visit.

 This wreck is on the west side of the palm island just on the coral reef.
-There are beautiful different kind of corals growing on the steel plates of the decks and cabins.
+There are beautiful different kinds of corals growing on the steel plates of the decks and cabins.
 The soft corals are waving in the currents that flow in and out of the portholes.
 The Jane C was tried to be confiscated in the late 1980s, but ending up on the seabed and become a lovely diving spot.
 A night dive on the Jane C is perfect because when the polyps of the corals come out, the wreck seems enveloped in a halo of precious colors.

 If you have any questions or want more information on these wrecks or area, please do not hesitate to send me an email.